 The National Highway System Designation Act of 1995 (the "NHS Act") fulfilled an ISTEA mandate by designating the National Highway System to include the Interstate System as well as other roads important to the nation's economy, defense, and mobility.
-The NHS Act made several changes affecting the financing of federal-aid highway projects, including Advance Construction ("A/C") procedures.
+The NHS Act made several changes affecting the financing of federal-aid highway projects, including advance construction procedures ("Advance Construction").